 And so the baby name Celeste carries a dual meaning: both scientific achievement and spirituality, balanced in two short syllables.

-MUSICAL CELESTA
+MUSICAL CELESTE

 If you know your opera, there’s “Celeste Aida” – heavenly Aida, from the famous Verdi opera.